andrefelipe/vite-php-setup/README.md

-This is an example code, simulating how to run Vite on traditional PHP sites.
+This is an example code, simulating how to run [Vite](https://github.com/vitejs/vite) on traditional PHP sites.

 A bare-minimum setup to serve as example to adapt to other scenarios ([WordPress](https://github.com/wp-bond/boilerplate/tree/master/app/themes/boilerplate), Laravel, etc).

-[Vite is amazing](https://github.com/vitejs/vite).
-Credits go to Evan You [@yyx990803](https://github.com/yyx990803) and the Vue team.
+For everything else beyond the PHP side please refer to the [Vite documentation](https://vitejs.dev), which is great.

 ### Goal